Behind the smoke and mirrors: demystifying misdirection

 Misdirection is the term magicians have given to the application of these laws of interest, for conjuring purposes.

-These misdirection techniques influence underlying psychological mechanisms and make possible amazing deceptions.
-The art of misdirection is as important as any sleight in conjuring, because the mechanism makes possible the execution of many sleights under conditions which would otherwise make their use impossible.
+These misdirection techniques influence underlying psychological mechanisms and make possible amazing deceptions. the art of misdirection is as important as any sleight in conjuring, because the mechanism makes possible the execution of many sleights under conditions which would otherwise make their use impossible.

 There exists among magicians a difference of opinion as to the nature of misdirection and how it may be used to cloak their methods from prying eyes.

-Master the art of effective misdirection with Magic by Misdirection.
+Master the art of effective misdirection with Magic by misdirection.

 misdirection.jpg